 |Ability sufficient for physical assessment||· Ability to palpate in physical assessment and in various therapeutic procedures|

 *Southern Regional Education Board (SREB) Council on Collegiate Education for Nursing

-Graduate Student Essential Functions: Advanced Practice Nursing requires essential functional abilities beyond the Core Performance Standards in order to be successful in the Tusculum College Nursing Graduate Program.
+Graduate Student Essential Functions: Advanced Practice Nursing requires essential functional abilities beyond the Core Performance Standards in order to be successful in the Tusculum University Nursing Graduate Program.
 All students are required to meet the graduate student essential functions, including the ability to perform a variety of interventions that impact patient care and safety, and interactions in the clinical and classroom settings.
-The Tusculum College Nursing Program provides reasonable accommodations for students with documented disabilities that allow students to perform essential functions without undue burden.
+The Tusculum University Nursing Program provides reasonable accommodations for students with documented disabilities that allow students to perform essential functions without undue burden.